Wilson carves up UCF in likely final game for No. 13 BYU - WHIZ News

-Wilson, considered a top NFL prospect, completed 26 of 34 in what likely was his final college game.
+Wilson, considered a top prospect, completed 26 of 34 passes in what might be his final college game.

+“I don’t know yet,” Wilson said when asked about his plans. ”I’m probably going to enjoy the Christmas break and discuss with coaches, discuss with my family and figure out what’s best.
+Obviously, (a decision) probably has to be before the new year.”

 The Cougars (11-1) led 35-10 at halftime and finished with 655 yards of offense to UCF’s 411.